 School starts daily at 8:00 a.m.
-For safety reasons, students should not arrive on campus earlier than 7:30 a.m. nor stay later than 3:30 p.m. (even on the playground) unless they are attending an organized, adult-supervised program associated with the school.
+For safety reasons, students should not arrive on campus earlier than 7:40 a.m. nor stay later than 3:30 p.m. (even on the playground) unless they are attending an organized, adult-supervised program associated with the school.
 Children are not to be left unattended, so parents/guardians are to stay with their children until the supervisor arrives.
-Students are allowed into the classroom at 7:45 a.m.
+Students are allowed into the classroom at 7:40 a.m.
 Students should be on campus by 7:55 a.m. but an earlier arrival is encouraged, allowing time to unpack in the classroom and take their seats by 8:00 a.m.
-Before school students will be supervised in a designated classroom beginning at 7:30 a.m.
+The traffic line will be reduced to one lane beginning at 8:00 a.m.
+Any student getting out of their vehicle at or after 8:00 a.m. will need to walk their student into the front office to check them in and receive a tardy slip.

 School ends at 3:00 p.m.
-Students who are not picked up by 3:30 p.m. will be taken to the Dean's office.
+Students who are not picked up by 3:30 p.m. will be taken to the MPR kitchen.
 If you arrive after dismissal, please park and walk in to get your child.
 Repeatedly picking up students late from school is inconsiderate of those who are waiting.
 If a student has not been picked up an hour after the conclusion of dismissal and the parents/guardians cannot be reached, the school will need to call the nearest police precinct to make arrangements for the child.